nf-core/mhcquant/README.md

 - Retention time prediction (`DeepLC`)
 - Peak intensity prediction (`MS2PIP`)

+> [!WARNING]
+> The refine fdr feature will be evaluated on a large benchmark dataset in the following releases.
+> Consider it as an experimental feature.
 #### Refine FDR

 - This application converts several OpenMS XML formats to mzTab. (`MzTabExporter`)